jonblissett/bike-sim/README.md

 matplotlib, numpy, scipy, cython, ipyparallel

 Commonnly used python functions are compiled in C using Cython for speed.
-These .pyx files must first be compiled with Cython uing the following commands:
+These .pyx files must first be compiled with Cython by executing the following commands, or the shell script "compile_cython.sh":

 ```sh
 python2.7 Cythonise_bike_fcn.py build_ext --inplace